 This is a result of the buying intent difference we discussed earlier.
 So, to reiterate, TOF content may bring in tons of traffic but BOTF will bring in more leads.
 Therefore, you need to be very intentional about whether your end goal is leads or traffic.

-With SEO content, you choose a specific keyword that users are searching for and then write the content specifically to rank for that keyword (more on how to do this later).
+With search-demand-led content, you choose a specific keyword that users are searching for and then write the content specifically to rank for that keyword (more on how to do this later).

 Here’s a quick look at the pros and cons of each option: